Costa Rica - Teaching and Social Work in San José

 These institutions are usually flexible with schedules and will allow participants to work full time or part time.
 However, they require independent, proactive participants with initiative and creativity.

-Fridays, Saturdays, and Sundays will be the participants’ free days to spend as they wish and the language school can assist them in making exciting plans to see the rest of the country.
+Fridays, Saturdays, and Sundays will be the participants’ free days to spend as they wish and the language school can assist them in making exciting plans to explore the rest of the country.

 Accommodations: volunteers stay with a host family in San José.
 This is a great opportunity for participants to continue practicing Spanish while they immerse themselves in the Costa Rican culture.